Wilson Logistics: Company-Sponsored CDL Training

 Can I pay for my CDL training up front and have no further obligation?

-No, there is no option offered to pay up front.
+No, there is no option to pay for CDL training up front.

 What are the obligations for paying back the schooling after graduation?

-CDL school and training are free as long as a one-year contract is fulfilled.
-Leaving Wilson Logistics before satisfying the contract will leave students responsible for the entire amount of $3,500.
+CDL school and training are free as long as you fulfill the one-year contract.
+If you leave Wilson Logistics before completing the contract, you will be responsible for the full $4,900 training cost.

 TruckingTruth's Take On Wilson Logistics's Cost Structure